-This study was funded by SFMN in cooperation with Alberta Health, Environment Canada, Millar Western, Blue Ridge Lumber and Alberta Environment.
-In particular, we wish to thank and acknowledge the support of Jonathan Russell, John Pineau and Grant Bagnall (Millar Western), Murray Summers and Stephanie Komarnicki (Blue Ridge Lumber), Greg Lawson (Environment Canada), and Cam McGregor and Dennis Quintillio (Alberta Environment).
+This study was funded by SFMN in cooperation with Alberta Health and Wellness, Environment Canada, Millar Western, West Fraser Mills, and Alberta Environment.
+In particular, we wish to thank and acknowledge the support of Jonathan Russell, John Pineau, Rosie Anderson, and Grant Bagnall (Millar Western); Murray Summers and Stephanie Komarnicki (Blue Ridge Lumber (1981) Ltd.); Greg Lawson (Environment Canada); and Cam McGregor and Dennis Quintilio (Alberta Environment).
+J. White participated in the initial field work.
 Further we were assisted in the field and laboratory by Dennis Prince (Alberta Health) in 1998-1999.